-- \ Represents beneficial ownership of less than one percent of the outstanding shares of our common stock. - (1) Represents options to purchase shares of our common stock.
+\ Represents beneficial ownership of less than one percent of the outstanding shares of our common stock.

+- (1) Consists of (i) 385,246 shares of common stock and (ii) options to purchase 1,360,517 shares of common stock.
 The securities are directly held by Armistice Capital Master Fund Ltd., a Cayman Islands exempted company (the "Master Fund"), and may be deemed to be beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of the Master Fund; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
-The options are subject to a beneficial ownership limitation of 4.99%, which such limitation restricts the selling stockholder from exercising that portion of the options that would result in it and its affiliates owning, after exercise, a number of shares of common stock in excess of the beneficial ownership limitation.
+The warrants are subject to a beneficial ownership limitation of 4.99%, which such limitation restricts Armistice Capital from exercising that portion of the warrants that would result in Armistice Capital and its affiliates owning, after exercise, a number of shares of common stock in excess of the beneficial ownership limitation.
 The amounts and percentages in the table do not give effect to the beneficial ownership limitations.
-The address of Armistice Capital and the Master Fund is c/o Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022. - (2) Consists of options to purchase shares of our common stock.
+The address of Armistice Capital and the Master Fund is c/o Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022. - (2) Consists of options to purchase an aggregate of 221,062 shares of common stock.
 Mitchell P. Kopin and Daniel B. Asher, each of whom are managers of Intracoastal Capital LLC ("Intracoastal"), have shared voting control and investment discretion over the securities reported herein that are held by Intracoastal.
 As a result, each of Mr. Kopin and Mr. Asher may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of the securities reported herein that are held by Intracoastal.
-The options are subject to a beneficial ownership limitation of 4.99%, which such limitation restricts the selling stockholder from exercising that portion of the options that would result in the selling stockholder and its affiliates owning, after exercise, a number of shares of common stock in excess of the beneficial ownership limitation.
-The address of Intracoastal is 245 Palm Trail, Delray Beach, FL 33483. - (3) Consists of options to purchase shares of our common stock.
+The address of Intracoastal is 245 Palm Trail, Delray Beach, FL 33483. - (3) Consists of warrants to purchase shares of common stock.
 Heights Capital Management, Inc., the authorized agent of CVI Investments, Inc. ("CVI"), has discretionary authority to vote and dispose of the shares held by CVI and may be deemed to be the beneficial owner of these shares.
 Martin Kobinger, in his capacity as Investment Manager of Heights Capital Management, Inc., may also be deemed to have investment discretion and voting power over the shares held by CVI.
 Mr. Kobinger disclaims any such beneficial ownership of the shares.
 CVI is affiliated with one or more FINRA members, none of whom are currently expected to participate in the sale pursuant to the Registration Statement on Form S-1 of which this prospectus forms a part.
-The options are subject to a beneficial ownership limitation of 4.99%, which such limitation restricts the selling stockholder from exercising that portion of the options that would result in the selling stockholder and its affiliates owning, after exercise, a number of shares of common stock in excess of the beneficial ownership limitation.
-The address of CVI is c/o Heights Capital Management, Inc., 101 California Street, Suite 3250, San Francisco, CA 94111. - (4) The selling stockholder is an affiliate of a registered broker-dealer. - (5) Consists of warrants or options to purchase shares of common stock.
+The address of CVI is c/o Heights Capital Management, Inc., 101 California Street, Suite 3250, San Francisco, CA 94111. - (4) The selling stockholder is an affiliate of a registered broker-dealer. - (5) Consists of warrants to purchase shares of common stock.
 Each of such selling stockholders is affiliated with H.C.
 Wainwright & Co., LLC, a registered broker dealer with a registered address of c/o H.C.
 Wainwright & Co., LLC, 430 Park Ave, 3rd Floor, New York, NY 10022, and has sole voting and dispositive power over the securities held.
 The number of shares beneficially owned prior to this offering consist of shares of common stock issuable upon exercise of placement agent warrants, which were received as compensation for placement agent services provided by Wainwright to the Company from time to time over the last three years.
 Such selling stockholder acquired the placement agent warrants in the ordinary course of business and, at the time the placement agent warrants were acquired, the selling stockholder had no agreement or understanding, directly or indirectly, with any person to distribute such securities.